 Listening to: Kitty, Daisy & Lewis and Courtney Barnett

-We all had the opportunity to show our own work which is as exciting as it is scary.
+We all had the opportunity to show our own work which is both very exciting as it is scary.
 Fortunately, I received a good review 🙂 Jimmy’s wife Dena was also present during the whole day and it’s cool to see just how in tune they are with each other, personally and professionally.
 They both seem to represent a different aspect of being great photographers, making them a very successful pair indeed.
 I actually really enjoyed talking to Dena, she has such a fantastic technical eye and pays great attention to detail.
 She showed me a few things that I could improve on in a very positive and constructive way.

-Jimmy Katz reviewing my work
+Jimmy Katz reviewing my work.

 Jimmy Katz reviewing work during the masterclass at Kasteel Woerden